Victimulae: Historic sources

-Strabo mentions in the Geographica (5.1.12) that in 143-140 BC the Roman consul Appius Claudius Pulcher annexed Victimulae from the Salassi, citing interruption of water from "Dora" river, previously used for crop irrigation, for the purposes of alluvial gold mining, as the causus belli.
+Strabo mentions in the Geographica (5.1.12) that in 143-140 BC the Roman consul Appius Claudius Pulcher annexed Victimulae from the Salassi, citing interruption of water from "Dora" river, previously used for crop irrigation, for alluvial gold mining, as the causus belli.
 After returning to Rome, he asked the Senate for a triumph but was denied due to the high number of losses.

-The identification of the gold deposit with the Bessa is likely but not not certain given that it must have been a large deposit and that the quantity of water used seemed to create supply problems.
+The identification of the gold deposit with the Bessa is likely but not certain, given that it must have been a large deposit and that the quantity of water used seemed to create supply problems.
 Probably the historian citing the Dora (Duria) was not referring to the current river that descends from the Aosta Valley and is separated from the Bessa by the large moraine hill of the Serra, but used it as a hydronym, given that there were no other deposits in the region of such consistency as to justify a, however specious, dispute over the water.
 Not too far from the area there are still numerous "Dore": in Piedmont there is the Dora Riparia, in Savoy and in the Canton of Valais the Doire, Doron, Drance are common and finally Durius was the ancient name of the Duero river.
-The exact duration of the period of exploitation is not known, but it is known that at the time Strabo wrote the mines had already been abandoned (probably because they were now exhausted) and Rome's gold now came mostly from Iberia.
+The exact duration of the period of exploitation is not known, but it is known that at the time Strabo wrote, the mines had already been abandoned (probably because they were now exhausted) and Rome's gold now came mostly from Iberia.

 It has also been hypothesized that the Battle of Ticino took place in the vicinity of the village called Victimulae in late autumn (mid-November) of 218 BC.
 It was a brief clash between the vanguards of the Punic army and the Roman army.
 In reality, the precise location of the clash is not certain.
 To confirm this, it must be said that the presumed location of the aforementioned village is tens of kilometers from the Ticino river (being located near the Elvo torrent, a tributary of the Cervo which in turn is a tributary of the Sesia river, not of the Ticino).

 Pliny mentions "Victumula" in the territory of the Vercellae in book 33 of the Naturalis Historia.